gautamkrishnar/Openbooks/README.md

 *  Add a centralaized index of all books sorted by categories.
 *  Add More books
 *  Categorize books
-*  Create platform to read books using github pages
+*  Create a platform to read books using github pages

 ###### Dont forget to star and fork this project.
 Letz join our hands together for the open web and open data.
 ![](https://i.creativecommons.org/l/by-nc/4.0/88x31.png)